FlyTweety/AnimeDL2M/README.md

 # AnimeDL-2M

-**AnimeDL-2M: Million-Scale AI-Generated Anime Image Detection and Localization in Diffusion Era**
+Here is the repo for our paper: AnimeDL-2M: Million-Scale AI-Generated Anime Image Detection and Localization in Diffusion Era

 ---